Leading SAFe (Scaled Agile Framework) Exam Notes

 What is Capability?

-- Capabilities are maintained in Solution Backlog
+- Capabilities are maintained in the Solution Train Backlog

 - Capabilities are sized to fit in a Program Increment (PI) and delivered by multiple Agile Release Trains (ARTs)